mablue/python.telethon.admin.ranker/README.md

 LIMIT=<NUMBER_OF_MESSAGES>
 ```

-2. Save the code as `admin_activity_counter.py` and run it using the following command:
+2. Save the code as `.env` and run it using the following command:

 ```
-python admin_activity_counter.py
+python main.py
 ```

 ### Example Output